AntaresSimulatorTeam/andromede-modeling-prototype/docs/user-guide/building.md

 ## Defining an InputPortConnection

-The syntax to build connections between components with the pyGems API is the following:
+The syntax to build connections between components with the GemsPy API is the following:

 ~~~ python